Novartis: experiences on Pharmaca’s trainings

 “I am a medical expert in products and research associated with the MS disease.
 It is my job to ensure that doctors in Finland have access to the latest research data concerning our products, for example.
 I am also responsible for providing pharmaceutical information and work as an expert within our organisation.”

-Rapid pace of change in the sector requires continuous learning
+Rapid pace of change in the pharmaceutical sector requires continuous learning

 Pietilä says it has always been important to develop expertise and has lately become even more so.